 Access & Getting There

-Located at the far end of Muelle Uno, Trocadero Casa de Botes sits right by the water, across from the Centre Pompidou Malaga.
-Entry is at street level with no hotel or elevator access needed, making it easily accessible for everyone.
+Trocadero Casa de Botes sits at the far end of Muelle Uno, right by the water and across from the Centre Pompidou Málaga.
+Entry is at street level, with no hotel or lift access needed, so it's easy to reach for everyone.

 Compare Prices